i3mainz/chronontology-spatialapi/README.md

 Run `mvn install` to install all required dependencies.

-Run `mvn clean install site generate-sources javadoc:javadoc` for cleaning, building, testing and generating the documentation files.
+Run `mvn clean install site` for cleaning, building, testing and generating the documentation files.

 Run the war-file as in Tomcat using Netbeans with `Run / Debug` or deploy it to an existing Tomcat.
 Normally Tomcat will use port 8080.